AerovekCommunity/litepaper/README.md

 Not to mention that the majority of private airlines and brokerages don't offer any type of mile-based loyalty program or incentives for their most loyal customers.
 Not only do they not reward their community they also offer “Memberships” that are sometimes mandatory just to have access to their fleet.
 These memberships can cost up to $100K annually and could still make you wait 90 days until allowing you to book your first flight.

-## Corporate Web2 Opacity & Centralization
+## Corporate Web2 Opacity and Centralization

 There is obviously alot of opacity when it comes to the Airline industry both commercial and private regarding the details of every flight, pilot, crew, cost, etc. Along with opacity, customers of these airlines have no ownership, community, governance, or incentives outside frequent flyer miles.
 Every single major industry decision for users and pilots is made by only a handful of companies/people.
 Users cant decide what flights will be scheduled, and choose their pilot/plane.
 And there is zero transparency to any of these decisions.
 Transparency alone is a huge issue.
 All the customers' data is owned and managed by centralized parties that get to do whatever they want to it.

-# Problems for Private Pilots/Airlines
+# Problems for Private Pilots and Airlines

 ## Poor organization and security risks